 We recommend evaluating whether to accept campus authentication directly via the InCommon Federation or to use CILogon as an intermediary according to your particular circumstances.
 We'd be happy to discuss with you whether CILogon is a good fit for your needs.

-https://cilogon.org) uses open source software from the GridShib and MyProxy projects, with source code and software downloads hosted at SourceForge.
+CILogon (https://cilogon.org) is Open Source software.
+All CILogon source code is at https://github.com/cilogon/.
 You could use this software to deploy your own instance(s) of the CILogon Service, customized for your needs.
-However, the CILogon project has already invested in providing a reliable, professionally managed, TAGPMA/IGTF accredited service at https://cilogon.org, which we recommend CI projects to use, rather than duplicating our operational effort.
+However, the CILogon project has already invested in providing a reliable, professionally managed, IGTF accredited and REFEDS R&S certified service at https://cilogon.org, which we recommend CI projects to use, rather than duplicating our operational effort.
 As always, we'd be happy to discuss different hosting options with you.

 Please see: Outages